ssube/taleweave-ai/README.md

 TaleWeave AI can:

-- Be modified in almost every way - everything is a plugin, including the planning-action loop that drives the simulation
+- Be modified in almost every way - everything is a plugin, including the planning and action stages that drive the simulation
 - Be run locally - does not require any cloud services, but does play nicely with them
-- Connect to your data - game systems can fetch data for RAG
+- Connect to your data - game systems can fetch data for RAG, making responses richer and more consistent
-- Export training data for fine tuning character models
+- Export training data - for analysis and fine tuning of character models
-- Plug in to your workflow - run the simulation step by step in Jupyter notebooks as a Python library
+- Plug in to your workflow - run the simulation step by step in Jupyter notebooks using the TaleWeave AI engine as a Python library
 - Connect to your server and vice versa - the Discord bot is a plugin and can be replaced with your favorite chat platform

 ## Contents